krzy3chu/NiOSDR_Project/README.md

-# Turtle controller ros package
+# Turtlebot controller ros package

  This package allows you to control the turtlebot by detecting the aruco tag in the camera image.